NEO-6M GPS Module with Raspberry Pi Pico using MicroPython

 Raspberry Pi Pico with NEO-6M

 The NEO-6M GPS module has 4 terminals which we will connect with the Raspberry Pi Pico.
-We will connect the VCC and GND terminals with 3.3V and GND pins of the Raspberry Pi Pico board respectively.
-We will connect the TX (transmitter) terminal and the RX (receiver) terminal of the GPS module with the UART pins of the Pi Pico board.
-Let us first have a look at the Raspberry Pi Pi UART Pins.
+We will connect VCC and GND to the 3.3V and GND pins of the Raspberry Pi Pico respectively.
+The TX pin of the GPS module connects to the UART RX pin of the Pico, and the RX pin of the GPS module connects to the UART TX pin of the Pico.
+This cross-connection is standard for all UART-based communication.

 Raspberry Pi Pico UART Pins